freeverseio/LAOS-roadmap/README.md

 ## Milestone 2 [months 3-6]
 During Milestone 2 we will concentrate on implementing the core features of Living Assets.
 Our primary goals will include enabling LAOS to create collections, transfer Living Assets, evolve the assets' metadata, generate proofs, and verify assets metadata via provision of Merkle proofs.
 THe compatibility layer with the ERC721 standard will also be integrated.

+At the end of this milestone, we shall have released:
+- LAOS ERC721 node

 The following are the 3 main deliverables of Milestone 2.

 ### Deliverable 1: